russell-parrott/gem-60/COMMERCIAL-LICENCE.md

 There is no grey zone.

-If you are Deloitte, EY, PwC, KPMG, or any consultancy, law firm, regulator, or corporation using GEM-60 in professional practice, you need a Commercial Licence.
+If you are Deloitte, EY, PwC, KPMG, any consultancy, law firm, regulator or corporation using **GEM-60** in professional practice, you need a Commercial Licence.

 If you deploy without one, you are in breach of these published terms.